vitar/clrf/src/en/theory/30-needs.md

 ## 3. Development / growth

 People need movement: learning, mastery, self-expression, new experiences.
 Stagnation feels like a fog.
 Name one area you want to grow in and one tiny step you can take this month; invite your partner to protect that step.
-Mutual support here turns “someday” into progress you can point to.
+Mutual support here turns “someday” into progress you can both see, strengthening the “I” and enriching the “We” at the same time.

 ## 4. Shared / couple